Guidelines for industry emergency response plans

 The plan should list available on-site and off-site equipment, how it is to be accessed and who has the responsibility for it.
 The plan should also describe how people and equipment will get to the site, how they will be supported during the crisis and how crews will be supplied for the duration of the incident.

 During emergencies, response operations should be directed from an Emergency Operations Centre (EOC) called the Incident Command Post.
 The Incident Command Post is where the Incident Management (Response) Team resides and generally has three characteristics:

-- first line of direct supervision to field personnel (e.g. cleanup crews),
+- first line of direct supervision to field personnel (for example, cleanup crews)

-- response strategy, tactical decisions and Incident Action Plans are formulated, and
+- response strategy, tactical decisions and Incident Action Plans are formulated

-- if a "jurisdictional unfired command, then the command is shared among other jurisdictions such as local, federal, provincial and 1st Nations, or if a "functional" unified command, then the command is shared among responding functions such fire, police, ambulance, Haz-Mat.
+- if a 'jurisdictional' unfired command, then the command is shared among other jurisdictions such as local, federal, provincial and First Nations, or if a 'functional' unified command, then the command is shared among responding functions such fire, police, ambulance, Haz-Mat.

 A location an Incident Command Post should be identified in the plan, as well as alternate locations for back-up.
 Incident Command Post(s) must be located a safe distance away from the incident itself so as not to be subject to the threat(s) of a spill.

 A supporting Emergency Operations Centre should also be established whereby members of the Incident Management Team can seek additional information and support from the company, such as additional personnel, specialized analysis, technology, etc. A supporting EOC can be established in the company's regional office, Headquarters, or both.